Scra3/dca/README.md

 ### Add secret key for the kraken broker

-Add a *kraken.key* file with the first line et api key and the second line the secret key.
+Add a *kraken.key* file with the first line, and the second line the secret key.

 ### Run